 Where in the World?

-A video tool that reinforces simple words and actions in real-life environments, building awareness and relational understanding that helps your child to anticipate and adapt to new situations.
+A video tool that reinforces simple words and actions in real-life environments, to build awareness and relational understanding that helps your child to anticipate and adapt to new situations.

 How To …